darthcloud/jvc_ac-32920_rgb_mod/README.md

 ## Intro
 This is yet another TV RGB mode using the OSD input.
-This TV encoder chip expect 0.5vp-p input and so require deviding the voltage within the 75ohm termination of the input.

 All this is base on work of Syntax, MarkOZLAD and viletim:
 <https://shmups.system11.org/viewtopic.php?f=6&t=56155>